Golborne South railway station: Reopening

 The lines through the station site are still open in 2023.
 Transport for Greater Manchester announced a public consultation for January 2024 on building a new station on a site to the south of the previous station.
 No costs were given at the time, although TfGM had in 2021 committed £16m to development and delivery of the station.

 In November 2024, plans were submitted to build a two-platform station at a cost of £32 million.
 The station would be served by an hourly service between Wigan and Manchester.

+Preliminary work on reopening the station began on 1 August 2026.
+The station could open for services in 2028.